misterizzo/marketingops/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.25.10 - 2024-11-24 =

+* Security Fix: Improved code security enforcement in Typography control
+* Fix: Link URL actions not functioning as expected inside the editor

+= 3.25.9 - 2024-11-20 =

+* Fix: 3D Rotate transform is not functioning as expected when the Optimized Control Loading feature is activated

+= 3.25.8 - 2024-11-19 =

+* Security Fix: Improved code security enforcement in Icon widget

+= 3.25.7 - 2024-11-18 =

+* Security Fix: Improved code security enforcement in Post functionality

+= 3.25.6 - 2024-11-13 =

+* Tweak: Updated `eicons` library to v5.32.0
+* Tweak: Adjusted Kit import flow to allow extendability
+* Tweak: Added extendability functionality to the common Advanced Tab controls
+* Fix: PHP error appears when an undefined color or typography value is used in Site Settings
+* Fix: Permanently deleting a global widget causes a fatal error on pages where it is used
+* Fix: Nested Elements are activated even when the Container experiment is inactive

 = 3.25.5 - 2024-11-12 =